platipy/platipy/animations.rst

 But don't let the great power go to your head: some actions will always be slow on the XO laptops.
 For instance, animating over the ``angle`` attribute.
 As you use more animations, test your creation on the XO laptop directly to see how it performs.

+If you want to see all the easings and animations in action, there is an `example <https://github.com/platipy/spyral/blob/master/examples/animations.py>`_ in the Spyral github.